cae-west/SciaticaSisters-API/docs/api/patch-user-by-id.md

 layout: default
 ---

-# Update a user by ID
+# Patch user by ID

 This operation updates or patches one or more properties of an existing user by ID.